gregr/dbKanren/README.md

 * binary/bytevector serialization format for compact storage and fast loading
   * more efficient numbers: polymorphic, neg, int, float
-  * track and store serialization offsets of elements that vary in size/length
-    * these can be used for random access to these elements

-* sort?, bisect-range, gallop-range

 ### Database representation